-A Plex App understands the device it’s working on.
-It knows the ideal media resolution, whether it can handle a particular audio format (Dolby Digital, DTS, etc.), and what file format it prefers.
-When the App connects to a Server, it tells the Server about itself, so the Server knows how to tailor media sent to it.
+A Plex app understands the device it’s running on.
+It knows the ideal media resolution, whether it can handle a particular audio format (Dolby Digital, AAC, etc.), and what file format it prefers.
+When the app connects to a server, it tells the server about itself, so the server knows how to tailor media sent to it.

-If an App tells the Server it can’t handle the video or audio in the stream at all, the Server will convert the incompatible tracks to a compatible one and send that to the App.
-This process is called Transcoding and does the following:
+If an app tells the server it can’t handle the video or audio in the stream at all, the server will convert the incompatible tracks to a compatible one and send that to the app.
+This process is called Transcoding and can be quite powerful:

 - reduce the resolution for playback (e.g. a 4K source video streamed out at a lower bit rate 720p to reduce the data used)